 - Students will get acquainted with assessment centers: they will learn about the procedures and validity of this selection tool; - Students will practice and improve their interview skills by conducting a structured interview; - Students will learn theories about training design and practice their skills by designing and evaluating a training; - Students will improve their employability by learning more about and practicing with selection and training methods.

 PSY9103

 Period 3

-8 Jan 2024
+6 Jan 2025

-29 Feb 2024
+9 Feb 2025

 Print course description

 ECTS credits:

 3.0

-Instruction language:

-English

-Coordinators:

 - A.L.T.
 Walkowiak - F.E.R.M.
 Nievelstein